M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

-<span style="color: green">Correct:</span> `Everything in M-Files is organized by what it is instead of where it is stored.`
+<span class="correct">Correct:</span> `Everything in M-Files is organized by what it is instead of where it is stored.`

-<span style="color: green">Correct:</span> `Everything in the M-Files vaults is organized by what it is instead of where it is stored.`
+<span class="correct">Correct:</span> `Everything in the M-Files vaults is organized by what it is instead of where it is stored.`

-<span style="color: red">Incorrect:</span> `Everything in the M-Files is organized by what it is instead of where it is stored.`
+<span class="incorrect">Incorrect:</span> `Everything in the M-Files is organized by what it is instead of where it is stored.`

 Do not use any special formatting for proper names, such as italics or bolding.